voxpupuli/puppet-system/README.md

 ## Notes

-* When requiring classes in other modules wrap them in an "if !defined" check to avoid conflicts with system::packages - for example:
+* When requiring packages in other modules wrap them in an "if !defined" check to avoid conflicts with system::packages - for example:

     if ! defined(Package['bash']) { package { 'bash': ensure => installed } }

 * Put the system class *first* in the list of classes to include when using hiera_include.
-This avoids problems with conflicting package declarations - which shouldn't be a problem because system::packages run in an earlier run stage but is.
+This avoids problems with conflicting package declarations - which shouldn't be a problem because system::packages is run in an earlier run stage but is.

 * As with many default types you can often specify a 'target' parameter to specify a different configuration filename to change.